mikeroyal/Apple-Silicon-Guide/README.md

 [Mesa 3D Graphics Library](https://docs.mesa3d.org/index.html) is a project began as an open-source implementation of the OpenGL specification.
 A system for rendering interactive 3D graphics.
 Mesa ties into several other open-source projects: the [Direct Rendering Infrastructure](https://dri.freedesktop.org/), [X.org](https://x.org/), and [Wayland](https://wayland.freedesktop.org/) to provide OpenGL support on Linux, FreeBSD, and other operating systems.

-[OpenGL ES](https://www.khronos.org/opengles/) is the mobile subset of OpenGL.
-It's supported on all major mobile platforms, and is also the base for WebGL.

 [OpenCL](https://www.khronos.org/opencl/) is a framework for writing programs that execute across heterogeneous platforms consisting of CPUs, GPUs, DSPs, FPGAs and other processors or hardware accelerators.

-[EGL](https://www.khronos.org/egl/) is an interface between Khronos rendering APIs such as OpenGL or OpenVG and the underlying native platform window system.

 [VDPAU](https://www.freedesktop.org/wiki/Software/VDPAU/) is the Video Decode and Presentation API for UNIX.
 It provides an interface to video decode acceleration and presentation hardware present in modern GPUs.